Did Bill Gates invest in OpenAI?

 1. What is OpenAI?

-OpenAI is an AI research organization that aims to ensure that artificial general intelligence (AGI) benefits all of humanity.
-It focuses on developing safe and beneficial AI technologies while promoting collaboration and responsible innovation.
+OpenAI is an AI research laboratory founded in 2015 Elon Musk and Sam Altman.
+It aims to ensure that artificial general intelligence (AGI) benefits all of humanity.